Run-Time Monitoring of ERTMS/ETCS Control Flow by Process Mining: Experimentation

 \subsection{Evaluation Metrics}

-There are a wide variety of metrics to measure the classification performance of multi-class classifiers \cite{hossin2015review}, the most common being \textit{accuracy}, which is the percentage of the correct classifications over all inferences, which is typically used in its \textit{balanced accuracy} formulation.
+There is a wide variety of metrics to measure the classification performance of multi-class classifiers \cite{hossin2015review}, the most common being \textit{accuracy}, typically used in its \textit{balanced} formulation.
 Other commonly used metrics are those that are primarily meant for binary classification (e.g., precision, recall, F-measure, matthews correlation coefficient) but may be adapted to multi-class scenarios by performing an average per class.
-For this study, balanced accuracy is enough to quantify the performance of clustering algorithms to detect, explain and diagnose specific faults in the RBC/RBC Handover process.
+For this study, we choose the \textit{balanced accuracy} to quantify the performance of clustering algorithms.

-Then, there is a specific subset of metrics that specifically aim at assessing the performance of clustering processes.
-Ideally, a cluster should contain all and only instances of a specific class; thus, the following has been defined: \begin{itemize} \item A clustering result satisfies \textit{homogeneity} if all of its clusters contain only data points which are members of a single class. \item A clustering result satisfies \textit{completeness} if all the data points that are members of a given class are elements of the same cluster. \end{itemize} Similarly to what F-measure does with precision and recall, V-measure \cite{rosenberg2007v} computes a harmonic mean of homogeneity and completeness, providing a [0, 1] metric value which accounts for both aspects.
+In addition to the classification metrics, there is a subset of metrics that aim at assessing the performance of clustering processes.
+These metrics stem from the idea that a cluster should contain all and only instances of a specific class.
+To evaluate such capability, two metrics are usually employed: homogeneity, which determines whether a cluster contains coherent data points, and completeness, which evaluates whether data points of a given class are elements of the same cluster.
+The V-measure \cite{rosenberg2007v} computes the harmonic mean of homogeneity and completeness.
+In this study, we use the V-measure to evaluate the quality of the clustering process.